agipson404/InfraVisor-Full_stack_monitoring-/README.md

 ---

 ## 📜 Log Message Format
-Agent can push logs like this:
+Client can push logs like this:
 ```json
 {
   "type": "log",